We use cookies to ensure you get the best experience on our website.

 Accept

-What is annoying in the work of a business analyst and what to do about it?
+What is annoying in the work of a business analyst and what to do?

 04 Mar 2024